Code-Institute-Submissions/milestone-4-INVITATIONS/TESTING.md

 2. I have tested the app on a desktop using the following modern browsers: Chrome, Firefox and Edge.
 As well as testing on Android phone/tablet and Apple iPhone.
 3. The application has not been written to work on Internet Explorer.
 In the real World if a client wanted an application to work on IE then that is fine, but a lot of the newer methods of coding Javascript, etc does not work on IE. IE has had it's day and I wanted to code the app using some of these newer methods.

+### Off-line concept testing
+The [JS Off-line](/docs/js_offline) folder contains early work I did on the customising process for the invites.

 ## Errors and Issues Found
 (only includes main errors/issues rather than easy to solve coding, typos, alignment, etc which caused only minor errors)